mp-balaji/nutrition_analysis_rest_api/README.md

 ```

 This will run the application using a local file database.
 It is possible to run the application against the Cloud SQL database when running inside a docker container.
 The most reliable way to do so is to run the cloud proxy on the docker container that is running the application.
-This is not recommended when running the application in production and for local development the file based database is acceptable.
+This is not recommended when running the application in production and for local development the file-based database is acceptable.

 ### Flask Application Structure
 ```